open-mmlab/mmpretrain/docs/en/user_guides/inference.md

 # model without pre-trained weight
 >>> model = get_model("convnext-base_in21k-pre_3rdparty_in1k")

-# model with weight in MMPreTrain
+# model with default weight in MMPreTrain
 >>> model = get_model("convnext-base_in21k-pre_3rdparty_in1k", pretrained=True)

 # model with weight in local